Police ID suspect in stabbing of girl at Texas McDonald’s | Federal News Network

-EL PASO, Texas (AP) — Police say they have charged the man accused of randomly stabbing a 5-year-old girl playing inside a McDonalds restaurant play area.
+EL PASO, Texas (AP) — A Texas man faces a criminal charge after police said he randomly stabbed a 5-year-old girl who was playing inside a McDonald’s restaurant play area.

-The girl, whose name has not been released, was treated at a local hospital and listed in stable condition after being stabbed Tuesday afternoon, police said.
+The girl, whose name has not been released, was treated at a hospital.
+Police she she remained in stable condition Wednesday.

+Dorfman grabbed the girl while she was climbing a slide in the play area and stabbed her multiple times in the abdomen, a ccording to a police arrest affidavit obtained by ABC-7.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.